-Ride sharing and on demand delivery service Uber (NYSE: UBER) reported results ahead of analyst expectations in the Q2 FY2022 quarter, with revenue up 105% year on year to $8.07 billion.
-Uber made a GAAP loss of $2.6 billion, down on its profit of $1.11 billion, in the same quarter last year.
+Ride sharing and on demand delivery service Uber (NYSE: UBER) reported Q3 FY2022 results topping analyst expectations, with revenue up 72.1% year on year to $8.34 billion.
+Uber made a GAAP loss of $1.2 billion, improving on its loss of $2.43 billion, in the same quarter last year.

-- Free cash flow of $382 million, up from negative free cash flow of $47 million in previous quarter
+- Free cash flow of $358 million, roughly flat from previous quarter

 Born out of a winter night thought: "What if you could request a ride from your phone?"
 Uber (NYSE: UBER) operates a global network of on demand services, most prominently ride hailing and food delivery, and freight.